sysdiglabs/terraform-google-secure-for-cloud/README.md

 https://cloud.google.com/iam/docs/manage-workload-identity-pools-providers#delete-pool
 > You can undelete a pool for up to 30 days after deletion.
 After 30 days, deletion is permanent.
 Until a pool is permanently deleted, you cannot reuse its   name when creating a new workload identity pool.<br/>

 <br/>S: For the moment, federation workload identity pool+provider have fixed name.
+In case you want to reuse it,
+you can make use of the `reuse_workload_identity_pool` attribute available in some examples.

-In case you want to reuse it, you can reactivate and import it, into your terraform state manually.
+Alternatively, you can reactivate and import it, into your terraform state manually.
 ```bash
 # re-activate pool and provider
 $ gcloud iam workload-identity-pools undelete sysdigcloud  --location=global